A Planet in Arms

 A Planet in Arms is a science fiction novel by American writer Donald Barr, published in 1981.

 Plot summary

-A Planet in Arms is a novel in which Rohan's Planet has just won its independence from the Terran Empire of Earth and established a new government.
+A Planet in Arms is a novel in which Rohan's Planet has just won a revolution against the Terran Empire of Earth and established a new government.

 Reception

 Greg Costikyan reviewed A Planet in Arms in Ares Magazine #9 and commented that "A Planet in Arms is a superb book."